renovatebot/renovate/docs/usage/configuration-options.md

 By default, Renovate won't add any labels to PRs.
 If you want Renovate to add labels to PRs it creates then define a `labels` array of one or more label strings.
 If you want the same label(s) for every PR then you can configure it at the top level of config.
-However you can also fully override them on a per-package basis.
+However, you can also fully override them on a per-package basis.

 Consider this example: